NIGHT TRACINGS ETCHINGS

 HOW MY ETCHINGS ARE MADE

-When my drawing is finished, the zinc plate is placed in a bath of diluted nitric acid, which only dissolves the metal where it is exposed.
-To vary the darkness of lines on a single plate, a stop out varnish is used to seal off lines at various times within the etching process.
+When my drawing is finished, the zinc plate is placed in a bath of diluted nitric acid, which only dissolves the metal where it has been exposed.
+To vary the darkness of lines on a single plate, a stop out varnish is sometimes used to seal off lines at various points of being bitten.
 The typical method is to complete the drawing and then remove the plate from the acid bath once the lightest tonality is etched.
 All areas to retain this value are then covered with varnish and the plate is etched again until the next tonality is reached.
-I now use an alternative method in which each tonality is drawn separately.
-Darks a put in first, etched, and followed by the middle tones, which are then etched, and so on until the lightest values are reached.
+I use an alternative method in which each tonality is drawn separately.
+Darks are put in first and then partially etched.
+This is followed by the drawing of middle tones, which are also partially etched.
+This goes on until the lightest values are completely etched, which should coincide with the depth for the darkest values finally being reached.
 Most of my plates are placed in acid at least fifteen times using this method.
-No stop out varnish is required but all tonal separations must be calculated before I begin to draw.
+No stop out varnish is required but the number of tonal séparations and their time in the acid must be calculated before I begin to draw.
 The advantage of working this way is that lines of different weights can be more easily dispersed, creating greater tonal range and subtle transitions.
 The obvious disadvantage is that there is much more room for error.
+It is like writing a paragraph with a pen in each hand, one starting at the beginning and the other from its end in anticipation of articulating a complete idea when they meet up in the middle.
 Etching is not a forgiving medium; not all mistakes can be corrected.

 When all desired lines are etched into the plate, the ground is washed off and it is ready for printing.
-A pasty ink, a bit thicker than oil paint, is then spread over the entire surface and rubbed into the lines.
+A pasty ink, a bit thicker than oil paint, is then spread over the entire surface of the matrix and rubbed into its lines.
 When all recesses are filled, the excess ink is carefully removed in stages, aggressive wiping to start leading to more gentile whisking.
-The idea is to clean ink from the plate’s smooth surface so it will print white while pulling as little ink as possible out from lines that are meant to print dark.
-I do my wiping with tarletan, a product similar to cheesecloth, only starched so ink will only be scoop up in the space between its fibers and not overly absorbed into them.
+The idea is to clean ink from the plate’s smooth surface so it will not print while pulling as little ink as possible out from lines that are meant to print.
+I do my wiping with tarlatan, a product similar to cheesecloth, only starched so ink will only be scoop up in the space between its fibers and not be overly absorbed into them.
 It is nearly impossible to wipe all the ink from a plate’s surface.
 That left behind on non-etched areas is referred to as plate-tone.
-Its presence is usually preferable since it helps to soften the image, making it more palatable to the eye.
-Since the inking process is performed entirely by hand, each print will inevitably contain slight variations even when efforts at consistency are made.
+Some presence is usually preferable since it helps to soften the image, making it more palatable to the eye.
+Since the inking process is performed entirely by hand, each print will inevitably contain slight variations even when efforts to obtain consistency are made.

 Printing utilizes an etching press, a variation of the rolling press originally designed to produce sheet metal like my substrate.
 It consists of a thick metal bed sandwiched between two heavy metal rollers.
 The top roller is suspended on a spring mechanism so the pressure it applies can be adjusted.
 A crank box or wheel turns the roller.
 After the plate is placed on the press bed, a sheet of paper is placed over it.
-Most printing papers must be soaked beforehand so they can stretch under the great pressure these presses provide.
-The paper is then topped with felt and woolen blankets to both protect the paper and force it into the etched lines.
-As this combination passes under the roller, the plate releases the ink and it is transferred onto the paper’s fibers.
+Most printing papers must be soaked beforehand so they can stretch under the great pressure these presses apply.
+The paper is then topped with felt and woolen blankets to both protect the paper and help force it into the etched lines.
+As this combination passes under the roller, the plate releases ink and it is transferred to the paper‚’s fibers.
 The plate must then be re-inked and re-wiped for every additional print desired.
 Lines printed through intaglio are unlike those produced by any other printing medium.
-They create a topography of rolling hills and valleys, whose relief catches light in ever changing ways.
+They create a topography of rolling hills and valleys, whose relief catches light in very subtle but ever changing ways.